Tanakagi/Monitoring-Infrastructure-./Task 1.md

 # Task 1: Installing the CloudWatch agent.

 ### In this task, I used Systems Manager to install the CloudWatch agent on an EC2 instance.
-I configure it to collect both application and system metrics.
+I configure CloudWatch to collect both application and system metrics.

 <b>• In the AWS Management Console, I selected Systems Manager.</br>
 <img src="" height="80%" width="80%" />